auth0/docs/articles/logout/index.md

 * Specify multiple, valid, comma-separated URLs
 * Use `*` as a wildcard for subdomains (such as `http://*.example.com`)

-### Set the Allowed Logout URLs at the Application Level
+### Set the Allowed Logout URLs at the application level

 To redirect the user after they log out from a specific application, you must add the URL used in the `returnTo` parameter of the redirect URL to the **Allowed Logout URLs** list in the **Settings** tab of your Auth0 application that is associated with the `CLIENT_ID` parameter.